APCSLowell/DataVisualization/README.md

    - Visiting the [Data Visualisation Catalogue](https://datavizcatalogue.com/) for examples of other types of visualizations
    - Create your own visualization, your visualization doesn't have to look like any other.
 Have fun and be creative!

-2. Fork and Clone down this repository, just like you did for the [Sample Assignment](https://github.com/APCSLowell/SampleAssignment)
-3. Start the Sublime program and choose *File | Open Folder* then browse to and open the `OriginalDesign` folder.
 4. Modify `index.html` to personalize the title, headline and footer and save your changes by choosing *File | Save*
 5. Replace the Java code in the `OriginalDesign.pde` file with the code for your own design.
 Run your program in Sublime by choosing *Tools | Build*
 6. `add`, `commit` and `push` your work to GitHub just like you did for the [Sample Assignment](https://github.com/APCSLowell/SampleAssignment)